Contempt of parliament: Typology

 In some jurisdictions, a house of the legislature may declare any act to constitute contempt, and this is not subject to judicial review.
-In others, contempt of Parliament is defined by statute; while the legislature makes the initial decision of whether to punish for contempt, the person or organisation in contempt may appeal to the courts.
-Some jurisdictions consider contempt of Parliament to be a criminal offence.
+In others, contempt of parliament is defined by statute; while the legislature makes the initial decision of whether to punish for contempt, the person or organisation in contempt may appeal to the courts.
+Some jurisdictions consider contempt of parliament to be a criminal offence.

 Australia

-Commonwealth level

-In the Commonwealth of Australia, the Parliamentary Privileges Act 1987 defines contempt of Parliament as:
+In the Commonwealth of Australia, the Parliamentary Privileges Act 1987 defines contempt of parliament as:

 Contempt decisions by the House of Representatives or the Senate are subject to review by federal courts.
 This follows after the Browne–Fitzpatrick privilege case, in which Morgan, Fitzpatrick and Frank Browne were denied legal representation, subsequently convicted, and served 90 days each in jail for publishing an allegedly defamatory article against a member of Parliament.

-Punishments are limited under the Act to (for individuals) a fine of $5,000 and/or six months' imprisonment, or (for corporations) a fine of $25,000.
+Punishments are limited under the act to (for individuals) a fine of $5,000 and six months' imprisonment, or (for corporations) a fine of $25,000.

 In the Senate, allegations of contempt are heard by the Privileges Committee, which decides whether or not contempt was committed, and if so, what punishment is to be imposed.
-In practice, there have been very few times when a hearing determined that anyone was in contempt, and on no occasions has anyone been punished beyond a warning, with an apology and/or other appropriate remedial action.
+In practice, there have been very few times when a hearing determined that anyone was in contempt, and on no occasions has anyone been punished beyond a warning, with an apology or other appropriate remedial action.